-The Cisitalia 202 was a landmark design and the centerpiece of the Carrozzeria Italiana.
+Right and Below: The Cisitalia 202 was a landmark design.
 Said Pininfarina of his father's most important automotive design, "It was the best car he ever did.
 The Cisitalia was exhibited in the Museum of Modern Art in New York, and I think it set the pace for the design of sports cars."
+Karl Ludvigsen Photograph Collection/REVS Institute